 Ensuring familiarity with the area

-Pharmacy teams and clinicians planning to use omalizumab biosimilar should prepare carefully.
+Pharmacy teams and clinicians planning to use an omalizumab biosimilar should prepare carefully.
 Read the following to understand where omalizumab is currently recommended for use.

 National guidelines